secmerc/materialize-threats/readme.md

 It's magic.
 ```
 # Who is this for?
-Developers or security practitioners who want to perform graph analysis on data flow diagrams.
-The primary use case for this analysis is to recieve hints on which STRIDE threats impact which areas of the design.
+Developers or security practitioners who want to perform graph analysis on data flow diagrams using SQL.

+The use case for this analysis implemented by materialize_threats is to determine which STRIDE threats impact which flows and elements.

 # What's in the box?
 * Draw.io shape library (dfd-materialize.xml)